aguinane/RateTransformer/README.md

 RateTransformer
 ===============

-Tool for performing cyclic ratings of power transformers.
+A tool for performing cyclic ratings of power transformers as per Australian Standard 60076.